 In what is now Sierra Leone, in the early 18th century, a people called the Mande migrated from the interior and settled in the coastal highlands of.
 To do so, they had to overcome the resistance of the previous inhabitants, and sold thousands of them as slaves on the coast.

 Several kingdoms, their armies, now equipped with firearms, were expanding their borders.
 In today’s Ghana, the kingdom of Asante, inland from the coast, rose to power in a bloody contest with its rivals.
-To the east, the West African kingdoms of Oyo and Dahomey were also expanding at this time, swallowing up neighbours.
+To the east, the West African kingdoms of Oyo and Dahomey were also expanding at this time, swallowing up neighbors.

 Such warfare was not only aimed at gaining territory, but at securing control of the slaving routes running through the forests to the coast.
 This was the case with all three kingdoms mentioned above, Oyo, Dahomey and Asante.
 This stretch of coast became known to Europeans as the “Slave Coast”.